Warwick-Maths-Society/Warwick-Maths-Society.github.io/_posts/2025-01-13 Week 1 Talk Slides.md

 ---
 title: Week 1 Talk Slides
-subtitle: Finite Group Theory: The major problems, and why we care
+subtitle: "Finite Group Theory: The major problems, and why we care"
 tags: [2025, talks] # events, year, updates, talks

 # Uncomment if post needs to be amended